hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

 The `bus`, is the central message bus over which all clients of a channel network communicate.
 The wallet `w`, is the Client's wallet, and address `acc` represents the address of the Ethereum account being used.
 `nodeURL` and `chainID` indicate which blockchain the Client wants to connect to.
-Finally, the deployed Adjudicator and AssetHolder contracts are given as address with `adjudicator` and `asset`.
+Finally, the deployed Adjudicator and AssetHolder contracts are given as addresses with `adjudicator` and `asset`.

 .. code-block:: go